 One of the principles mentioned in the book is that abundant organisations create positive work environments that affirm and connect people throughout the organisation.
 In fact, leaders who engender positive work environments promote good communication and development opportunities, while pleasant physical facilities help to enhance a positive culture at work.

-Leaderonomics office was once featured as one of the top 10 most inspiring office in Malaysia, alongside Google Malaysia and MindValley.
+Leaderonomics office was once featured as one of the top 10 most inspiring offices in Malaysia, alongside Google Malaysia and MindValley.

 It wasn’t always like that back in the early years of Leaderonomics.
 It took some observations by the founders, Roshan Thiran and Ang Hui Ming to realise that people were opting to work from home more than being in office interacting with their peers and sharing ideas.
 As a result, they built an office that felt like home.